 - Define key concepts and terms associated with referral, screening, evaluation, intervention planning, intervention implementation, intervention review, outcome evaluation, documentation, and continuity of care with the adult and older adult.

-- Discuss the effects of health, disability, disease, and traumatic injury on the adult and older adult within the context of the family and society.
+- Demonstrate knowledge of the effects of disease processes including heritable diseases, genetic conditions, mental illness, disability, trauma, and injury on occupational performance of the adult and older adult within the context of the family and society.

-- Discuss the importance of balance of occupations in one’s life in order to achieve health and wellness and prevent disease and disability.
+- Demonstrate knowledge of and apply the interaction of occupation and activity in one’s life in order to achieve health and wellness and prevent disease and disability.